BlazingRockStorm/blazingrockstorm.github.io/README.md

 As an engineer, I love Ruby on Rails, AWS, ReactJS and Scrum.

-As an origami crafter, I have my own Instagram of origami show cases.

-As a drummer, well, I learning and practicing myself and hope to be on a band in Tokyo.
-My favorite artists are Buc Tuong, Microwave(from Vietnam), Linkin Park, Avenged Sevenfold(US-UK), SCANDAL, X Japan and One OK Rock(Japan)

 # Education and works
 ## Education
 - **2011-2014** HUS High School for Gifted Students - Math Speciality